 Ireland is not an unknown country.
 It is the epitome of attraction and beauty.
-People from all across the world go there in summer as temperature remains pleasant there in the months of June and July.
+People from all across the world go there in summer as the temperature remains pleasant there in the months of June and July.
 Though Ireland has so many beautiful places, its capital Dublin is unmatched in its diversity and attraction.

 Dublin is a city that never betrays the expectations of travelers.
-It offers all the things from modern buildings to the colorful streets and exotic bars.
-The unique thing about Dublin is that all the tourist attractions here have their own stories, memories, and the magnificence.
+It offers all the things from modern buildings to colorful streets and exotic bars.
+The unique thing about Dublin is that all the tourist attractions here have their own stories, memories, and magnificence.
 The eastern side is awash with buildings, whereas the western corners are full of nature and amusement.
-Here, we have come up exceedingly enticing places to visit in Dublin.
+Here, we have come up with exceedingly enticing places to visit in Dublin.
 Let’s start our journey.

 - Grafton Street

-Apart from the entertaining people, you will also find here a wide range of boutiques, departmental stores, cafes, and jewelers.
+Apart from entertaining people, you will also find here a wide range of boutiques, departmental stores, cafes, and jewelers.
 People in Dublin say that they come here without thinking whenever they need any kind of thing.

 - Dublin Castle

-The Dublin Castle was once a prominent seat of UK’s administration in Ireland.
+Dublin Castle was once a prominent seat of the UK’s administration in Ireland.
 Currently, the majestic building is a popular spot for tourists who come here with Qatar Airways flight booking to witness the ancient glory of Ireland.
 Generally, people come here in daytime to explore the ins and outs of castle.
 Interestingly, the city also got its name from a black pool that was the most intriguing feature of the building.
 However, the Black Pool is no more and is replaced by the beautiful garden.
 Once you are here, you can explore the state apartments, Dublin tearooms, and the medieval compartments.

 - The James Joyce Center

 The James Joyce Center was established by an Irish Senator, and it is only an eight-minute walk from the GPO.
-It is a lovely Georgian house where the James Joyce, the one-time presidential candidate lived for some time.
+It is a lovely Georgian house where James Joyce, the one-time presidential candidate lived for some time.
 However, he did not shift here permanently.
 Here, you will find all the things which were under the use of that person.
-He was also a prolific writer as his books are still popular among the Irish students.
-The buildings was tried to be condemned in 1980s, but the campaign spearheaded by David Norris prevented its destruction.
+He was also a prolific writer as his books are still popular among Irish students.
+The buildings were tried to be condemned in the 1980s, but the campaign spearheaded by David Norris prevented its destruction.